 Combating illegal, unreported, and unregulated fishing

-for sustainable fisheries in the Asia-Pacific region.
+in support of sustainable fisheries in the Asia-Pacific region

-Forming partnerships for regional collaboration
+Partnerships for regional collaboration

-and sustainable development.
+and sustainable development

-Developing catch documentation and traceability
+Developing catch documentation and traceability solutions

-solutions for transparent and sustainable supply chains.
+to encourage transparent and sustainable fishery supply chains

 FROM "BAIT TO PLATE"